Skepticism: In various fields

 Skepticism has been responsible for important developments in various fields, such as science, medicine, and philosophy.
 In science, the skeptical attitude toward traditional opinions was a key factor in the development of the scientific method.
 It emphasizes the need to scrutinize knowledge claims by testing them through experimentation and precise measurement.
-In the field of medicine, skepticism has helped the establishment of more advanced forms of treatment by putting into doubt traditional forms based on intuitive appeal rather than empirical evidence.
+In the field of medicine, skepticism has helped establish more advanced forms of treatment by putting into doubt traditional forms that were based on intuitive appeal rather than empirical evidence.
 In the history of philosophy, skepticism has often played a productive role not just for skeptics but also for non-skeptical philosophers.
-This is due to its critical attitude that continues to challenge the epistemological foundations of a great variety of philosophical theories.
-This challenge can help to keep speculation in check and may provoke creative responses transforming the theory in question in order to overcome the problems posed by skepticism.
+This is due to its critical attitude that challenges the epistemological foundations of philosophical theories.
+This can help to keep speculation in check and may provoke creative responses, transforming the theory in question in order to overcome the problems posed by skepticism.
 According to Richard H. Popkin, "the history of philosophy can be seen, in part, as a struggle with skepticism".
-In this regard, it has led many contemporary philosophers to abandon the quest for absolutely certain or indubitable first principles of philosophy, which was still prevalent in many earlier periods.
-Skepticism has been an important topic throughout the history of philosophy and is still a widely discussed subject today.
+This struggle has led many contemporary philosophers to abandon the quest for absolutely certain or indubitable first principles of philosophy, which was still prevalent in many earlier periods.
+Skepticism has been an important topic throughout the history of philosophy and is still widely discussed today.

 Philosophy

 As a philosophical school or movement, skepticism arose both in ancient Greece and India.
 In India the Ajñana school of philosophy espoused skepticism.
-It was a major early rival of Buddhism and Jainism, and a possibly major influence on Buddhism.
-Two of the foremost disciples of the Buddha, Sariputta and Moggallāna, were initially the students of the Ajñana philosopher Sanjaya Belatthiputta, and a strong element of skepticism is found in Early Buddhism, most particularly in the Aṭṭhakavagga sutra, but it is inconclusive the total effect these philosophies had on each other.
+It was a major early rival of Buddhism and Jainism, and possibly a major influence on Buddhism.
+Two of the foremost disciples of the Buddha, Sariputta and Moggallāna, were initially students of the Ajñana philosopher Sanjaya Belatthiputta.
+A strong element of skepticism is found in Early Buddhism, most particularly in the Aṭṭhakavagga sutra.
+However, the total effect these philosophies had on each other is difficult to discern.
 Since skepticism is a philosophical attitude and a style of philosophizing rather than a position, the Ajñanins may have influenced other skeptical thinkers of India such as Nagarjuna, Jayarāśi Bhaṭṭa, and Shriharsha.